Obstruction of Justice Lawyer Chicago

-Obstruction of justice is a serious felony offense under Illinois law that can carry severe penalties, including prison time, substantial fines, and a permanent criminal record.
-Many people are surprised to learn that obstruction of justice does not require violence or a major criminal scheme.
-In many cases, individuals are charged simply for making a false statement, concealing evidence, or attempting to help another person avoid arrest.
-Even a momentary decision made under stress can result in a felony charge.
+Obstruction of justice is a serious criminal offense under Illinois law that can lead to felony charges, prison time, substantial fines, and a permanent criminal record.
+Many people charged with obstructing justice are surprised to learn that the offense does not require violence or a major criminal scheme.
+In many situations, obstruction of justice charges arise from alleged false statements, attempts to protect another person, concealing evidence, or interfering with a police investigation.

 Understanding Obstruction of Justice Under Illinois Law